 Why would anybody read Shakespeare?
 This is a question I always ask myself whenever I open one of those world famous plays.
 Shouldn’t you just see them performed live on stage, or perhaps as a movie adaptation?
 Does reading those 400 year-old texts give you any pleasure?

-For me, the pleasure in reading Shakespeare is biggest just before I start and directly upon finishing.
+For me, the pleasure in reading Shakespeare is the biggest just before I start and directly upon finishing.
 Between those two moments – that is, during the actual reading – pleasure is sometimes hard to find.
 To help my imagination a little I usually speak all the lines out loud, which gets pretty exhausting after an hour or two.
 In order to catch some of the references I try to look at the footnotes on each page, but this makes it almost impossible to pick up any speed whatsoever.
 Besides, most footnotes explain the intended puns in the character’s wordplay, the humor of which I usually don’t care for.
 Then, there are these somewhat redundant comic relief scenes, necessary from a structural point of view – because an audience couldn’t stand three hours of non-stop tragedy – but difficult for a reader as they distract from the action and are not all that funny.

 So again, why?
-Why did I just read Romeo and Juliet?
+Why did I read Romeo and Juliet?
 Because, for me, there is great pleasure afterwards.
-Despite having seen a few Romeo and Juliet movies (Baz Luhrmann's Romeo + Juliet and the Jet Li version Romeo must die), I had never yet read Shakespeare’s original.
+Despite having seen a few Romeo and Juliet movies (Baz Luhrmann’s Romeo + Juliet and the Jet Li version Romeo must die), I had never yet read Shakespeare’s original.
 Now that I have, I feel I appreciate all those other works that followed Romeo and Juliet better.
 This is still my main reason for reading Shakespeare.
-Know your basics, see where it all started, and immediately you will recognize more artists that somehow got their inspiration from Shakespeare.
+Know your classics, see where it all started, and immediately you will recognize more artists that somehow got their inspiration from Shakespeare.

 “Alas poor Romeo, he is already dead, stabbed with